 I would like to construct an alternative forecast system which will metaphorically allude to discourse regimes which shape reality.
 Whilst thinking about using cloud formations as a way to interpret the future, I discovered the practice of aeromancy, an ancient form of divination that looks to the air and sky for inspiration.
 This particularly concerns itself with cloud shapes, comets and other phenomenon not normally visible in the heavens.
-The international code for depicting cloud types is based the nomenclature system of the 19th century amateur meteorologist, Luke Howard.
-They are ideograms based on their corresponding form and structure.
-Through this visual code (firgure 1), and other examples mentioned later, I will continue to experiment with mechanisms of pareidolia to narrativise meaning and animate perception.
-Through this system, strategies of prediction as reality producing and forms of belief systems can be experientially engaged with to reflect on how other systems behave.
+The international code for depicting cloud types are ideograms based on the nomenclature system of 19th century amateur meteorologist, Luke Howard.
+Through this visual code (firgure 1), and other examples mentioned later, I will continue to experiment with mechanisms of pareidolia to narrativise the construction of meaning and animate perception as 'constructed belief'.
+Through this system, strategies of prediction as reality producing and forms of belief systems can be experientially engaged with to reflect on how other speculative systems behave.
+My hope is that by interacting with this system, the interplay between human agency and external agency will be meditated on while the meaning of meaning will be questioned.

 What this system will forecast specifically is still undecided, however I've been researching about companies such as Epapogix and Platinum Blue that provide prediction services for the film and music industry, respectively.
 As a film-maker, you can run your script through Epapogix's algorithms and they can tell you the monetary value of it - if it will be a 30 million or 500 million dollar movie.
 One possibility is to use Epapogix's model to reflect upon the potential monetary value of an artistic idea/artwork, and thus predicting its success.
-What it would mean to run a 'subjective' (artistic) idea through an algorithm and measure its potential value (monetary, therapetic, social, etc), therefore preemptively suggesting whether or not it is worth continuing with?
+What does it mean to run a 'subjective' (artistic) idea through an algorithm and measure its potential value (monetary, therapetic, social, etc), therefore preemptively suggesting whether or not it is worth continuing with?
 In thinking about Hume's notion of beauty as purely a subjective experience, this idea may offer insight into the search for 'objectivity' taking place in today's technoscientific discourse and interrogate this as one of many other possibile interpetations.
-Thus, I would like to continue to work with the idea of predicting the success of an idea/work through clouds.
-Perhaps the ephemerality of clouds can even lend itself to symbolise the immateriality of ideas.
+Thus, I would like to continue to work with the idea of predicting the success of an idea/work by using the cloud system.
+Perhaps the ephemerality of clouds can even lend itself to symbolising the immateriality of ideas.
 Spatially, an office setting and/or tv weather station may be used as a template for this installation where consultations and readings may take place.